markaylett/developer/docs/sdk/py/README.md

 ## Usage

-The `FeedClient` class is used to create a WebSocket connection to the feed api.
-You will need to specify an api key for the connection.
-To consume data via `FeedClient`, you should create an client handler coroutine to send requests, and a data_handler to process data.
+The `FeedClient` class is used to create a WebSocket connection to the feed gateway.
+You will need to specify an API key for the connection.
+To consume data via the `FeedClient`, you should create a client handler co-routine to send requests, and a `data_handler` to process data.

 ```python
 import asyncio